Friday, April 13, 2012

 Then along the Sandy River, cross over at the bridge, and you are in Troutdale.
 Park on the left right over the bridge has restrooms and water.
 Troutdale offers ice cream, coffee, restaurants, and a convenience store (great for popsicles on a really hot day).

-From here, proceed west and south through NE Portland (info control!), down to and across the Steel Bridge, then up through NW Portland, crossing Burnside to enter Washington Park.
-You'll ride up Stearns Way, which is paved (at the bottom that's a bit dubious), popping up just below the entry to the Rose Garden.
+From here, proceed west and south through NE Portland, down to and across the Broadway Bridge, then up through NW Portland, crossing Burnside to enter Washington Park.
+You'll ride up Stearns Way, which is not signed, and is paved (at the bottom that's a bit dubious).
+It switchbacks up, popping out just below the entry to the Rose Garden.
 Info control at the corner of SW Rose Park, right behind the bus stop.

 Up through Washington Park, pass the Rose Garden, archery area, and the zoo, then up on SW Canyon Ct and the Sunset Bike Path to the Sylvan summit.
 Starbucks on your right.